 5. Add sausage and pan drippings to the stuffing cubes in the bowl.

-6. Using the same pan, melt remaining butter in pan.
-Add onions, apples, celery, 1/2 tsp salt and 1/2 tsp black pepper. .
+6. Using the same pan, melt the remaining butter in the pan.
+Add onions, apples, celery, 1/2 tsp salt, and 1/2 tsp black pepper.
 Cook about 4-5 minutes until veggies are soft.

 7. Add garlic and cook 1-2 minutes until soft and fragrant.